East Pakistan: Role of the Pakistani military

-East Pakistan's Armed Forces, under the military administrations of Major-General Muzaffaruddin and Lieutenant-General Sahabzada Yaqub Khan, used an excessive amount of show of military force to curb the uprising in the province.
-With such action, the situation became highly critical and civil control over the province slipped away from the government.
-On 24 March, dissatisfied with the performance of his generals, Yahya Khan removed General Muzaffaruddin and General Yaqub Khan from office on 1 September 1969.
-The appointment of a military administrator was considered quite difficult and challenging with the crisis continually deteriorating.
-Vice-Admiral Syed Mohammad Ahsan, Commander-in-Chief of the Pakistan Navy, had previously served as political and military adviser of East Pakistan to former President Ayub Khan.
-Having such a strong background in administration, and being an expert on East Pakistan affairs, General Yahya Khan appointed Vice-Admiral Syed Mohammad Ahsan as Martial Law Administrator, with absolute authority in his command.
-He was relieved as naval chief and received an extension from the government.

 The tense relations between East and West Pakistan reached a climax in 1970 when the Awami League, the largest East Pakistani political party, led by Sheikh Mujibur Rahman, (Mujib), won a landslide victory in the national elections in East Pakistan.
 The party won 160 of the 162 seats allotted to East Pakistan, and thus a majority of the 300 seats in the Parliament.
 This gave the Awami League the constitutional right to form a government without forming a coalition with any other party.
 Khan invited Mujib to Rawalpindi to take the charge of the office, and negotiations took place between the military government and the Awami Party.
 Bhutto was shocked with the results and threatened his fellow Peoples Party members if they attended the inaugural session at the National Assembly, famously saying he would "break the legs" of any member of his party who dared enter and attend the session.
 However, fearing East Pakistani separatism, Bhutto demanded Mujib to form a coalition government.
 After a secret meeting held in Larkana, Mujib agreed to give Bhutto the office of the presidency with Mujib as prime minister.
 General Yahya Khan and his military government were kept unaware of these developments and under pressure from his own military government, refused to allow Mujib-ur-Rahman to become the prime minister of Pakistan.
 This increased agitation for greater autonomy in East Pakistan.
 The military police arrested Mujib and Bhutto and placed them in Adiala Jail in Rawalpindi.
 The news spread like a fire in both East and West Pakistan, and the struggle for independence began in East Pakistan.